Mahmoud-Qasrawi/Project1/README.md

 - 2 threads
 - 4 threads

-## 📈 Performance Graphs
+Performance Graphs

 Graphs showing execution time and speedup for different thread counts can be found in `docs/graphs/`.

-## 📝 Report
+Report

 See `docs/Project1 Report.pdf` for full documentation, analysis, and conclusions.

-## 🤖 AI Assistance Disclaimer
+AI Assistance Disclaimer

-Some assistance was provided by OpenAI’s ChatGPT for code debugging, graph generation, and documentation editing.
-All final code and analysis were verified and understood by the author.
+Some assistance was provided by OpenAI’s ChatGPT for parallel code, graph generation, and documentation editing.
+All final code and analysis were verified tested  ran and understood and run anby the author.

 ## 👤 Author